CameronRobsonLeigh/Football/README.md

 # FOOTBALL LIVE SCORES⚽
-This website helps you display live fixtures from your favourite football teams in the premier league.
+This website helps you display live fixtures of your favourite football teams in the premier league.

 ## Table of contents